 Jake Skeets is Black Streak Wood, born for Water’s Edge.
 He is Diné from Vanderwagen, New Mexico.
-He is the author of the poetry collection Eyes Bottle Dark with a Mouthful of Flowers, winner of the National Poetry Series and the American Book Award.
-He holds an MFA in poetry from the Institute of American Indian Arts.
+His debut collection of poetry, Eyes Bottle Dark with a Mouthful of Flowers, was a winner of the National Poetry Series and the American Book Award.
 He won the 2018 Discovery/Boston Review Poetry Contest and has been nominated for a Pushcart Prize.
-He is a member of Saad Bee Hózhǫ́: A Diné Writers’ Collective and currently teaches at Diné College in Tsaile, Arizona.
+His honors include a 2020–2021 Mellon Projecting All Voices Fellowship and the 2023–2024 Grisham Writer in Residence at the University of Mississippi.
+His research explores Diné poetics and aesthetics, ecopoetics, Indigenous queer theories, and critical Indigenous feminisms.
+He currently teaches at the University of Oklahoma.

 Recalling visceral moments in his life, poet Jake Skeets explores how time and land hold “fields” of memory that can unfold through language and storytelling.

 Memory is a touchy thing, and I mean that in the realest sense.
 The earliest memory I have is of my hand feeling the chin stubble of an older man.
 The room is evening-lit.
 My hand reaches out, and I graze the chin’s prickly skin.
 The older man smiles.
 I can’t see his entire face.
 I don’t recognize the house we are in, but it feels like a small home.
 I see the color red, but I don’t know what in the room is red.
 Maybe it’s the man’s jacket, made of a shiny fabric with a red band across the back and chest.
 I hear no sound, taste no thing, and I smell no distinct aroma.
 I can only feel the rugged chin and my hand gliding across it.
 Then, the smile of the man.